No-man's land is like the face of the moon: chaotic, crater ridden, uninhabitable, awful, the abode of madness.

 And so, as the men trapped inside the tank succumb to their fears, both real and imagined, and their supplies run low, Richardson must face his ultimate battle, a battle between his duty as a British officer and his moral duty to his men.

-Based on a true event, this is a story of the incredible courage of 9 men, determined to fight and survive the mud and blood of Passchendaele.
+Based on a true event, this is a story of the incredible courage of a small group of men, determined to fight and survive the mud and blood of Passchendaele.

 THE APPROACH TO TELLING THE STORY